Save up to 25%… Shop Our Birthday Sale Now!

 Amauroderma rugosum Photo Credit: Kwan Han

-Today, when mentioning black Reishi one would more likely think of Ganoderma sinense.
+Today, when mentioning black reishi, one would more likely think of Ganoderma sinense.

 Purple Reishi (Ganoderma sinense)

-Not always purple in appearance, purple Reishi is thought to be Ganoderma sinense or what many would refer to today as black Reishi (Zǐzhī 紫芝).
+Not always purple in appearance, purple reishi mushrooms are thought to be Ganoderma sinense or what many would refer to today as black Reishi (Zǐzhī 紫芝).
 This variety is cultivated in China and is wild-harvested throughout Asia.

-Similar in genetic composition to the red Reishi, it is sought after for its more delicate taste and immune-system supporting benefits.8
+Similar in genetic composition to the red Reishi, it is sought after for its more delicate taste and immune-system supporting health benefits.[8]
 Many Chinese herbalists will carry these fungi as they are known for supporting healthy lung function.

-Ganoderma sinenseIn 2010, Ganoderma sinense tablets were approved by the Chinese State Food and Drug Administration as a relief for the side effects from chemotherapy.10
+In 2010, Ganoderma sinense tablets were approved by the Chinese State Food and Drug Administration as a relief for the side effects of chemotherapy.[10]

 Yellow Reishi (Laetiporus sulphureus)

-Many mushroom foragers will know that Laetiporus sulphureus, a.k.a “chicken of the woods”, is not a Ganoderma species, but it sure looks like it.
+Many mushroom foragers will know that Laetiporus sulphureus, a.k.a “chicken of the woods,” is not a Ganoderma species, but it sure looks like it.
 Chicken of the woods is primarily native to Europe and North America, not Asia, and is a bracket fungus with a similar appearance to Reishi.
-The lighter color and younger growth areas are commonly eaten and reported to taste like chicken, hence its name.
-This species can grow up to 100 pounds.

 Jeff Chilton foraging mushrooms